I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ni-ks-ioctl_ks_property.md

 <text></text>

 ### Status Block
-I/O Status block
 If the request is successful, the Status member is set to STATUS_SUCCESS.

 ## Remarks
 For more information about input and output buffers and their sizes, see <a href="https://msdn.microsoft.com/a385929e-1934-4d88-aaf9-ff1ddbfd30f7">KS Properties</a>.

 Filters and pins support property sets using the <b>IOCTL_KS_PROPERTY</b> device I/O control.
 Although this IOCTL is defined with the METHOD_NEITHER flag, the property data is passed as the output buffer to the IOCTL and probed for read access.
 The <a href="..\ks\nf-ks-kspropertyhandler.md">KsPropertyHandler</a> function handles properties requested through <b>IOCTL_KS_PROPERTY</b>.